outline/outline/README.md

   <a href="https://github.com/prettier/prettier"><img src="https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat"></a>
 </p>

 This is the source code that runs [**Outline**](https://www.getoutline.com) and all the associated services.
-If you want to use outline then you don't need to run this code, we offer a hosted version of the app at [getoutline.com](https://www.getoutline.com).
+If you want to use Outline then you don't need to run this code, we offer a hosted version of the app at [getoutline.com](https://www.getoutline.com).

 If you'd like to run your own copy of Outline or contribute to development then this is the place for you.